-- (91) Fugitive dust The solid airborne particulate matter resulting from any activity conducted on a parcel zoned, or used for industrial or commercial purposes. - (92) General code The compilation of laws as adopted by the Winnebago County Board of County Supervisors.

-- (93) Hazard A condition, whether manmade or natural, that presents a tangible danger to the public health, safety, and general welfare. - (94) Hazardous substance A material regulated by the Emergency Planning and Community Right-to-Know Act of 1986, 42 USC 1101-11050, as may be amended. - (95) Hazardous waste A waste or combination of wastes that because of its quantity, concentration, or physical, chemical, or infectious characteristics, may (1) cause or significantly contribute to an increase in mortality or an increase in serious irreversible or incapacitating reversible illness; or (2) pose a substantial present or potential hazard to human health or the environment when improperly treated, stored, transported, or disposed of or otherwise managed. - (96) Highway width map A map adopted by Winnebago County pursuant to s.
+G (92) General code The compilation of laws as adopted by the Winnebago County Board of County Supervisors. н (93) Hazard A condition, whether manmade or natural, that presents a tangible danger to the public health, safety, and general welfare.
+(94) Hazardous substance A material regulated by the Emergency Planning and Community Right-to-Know Act of 1986, 42 USC 1101-11050, as may be amended.
+(95) Hazardous waste A waste or combination of wastes that because of its quantity, concentration, or physical, chemical, or infectious characteristics, may (1) cause or significantly contribute to an increase in mortality or an increase in serious irreversible or incapacitating reversible illness; or (2) pose a substantial present or potential hazard to human health or the environment when improperly treated, stored, transported, or disposed of or otherwise managed.
+(96) Highway width map A map adopted by Winnebago County pursuant to s.
 66.1031, Wis.
 Stats.
 (97) Impervious surface The portion of a lot that substantially reduces or prevents the infiltration of stormwater into the ground.
 It includes areas of compacted soil, buildings, and nonporous surfaces such as sidewalks, parking lots, driveways, and similar features.

-- (98) Industrial zoning district A base zoning district established by this chapter that has an "I" followed by a number as its abbreviation (e.g., I-1). - (99) Interior lot See Lot, interior - (100) Interstate highway A highway at any time officially designated as part of the national system of interstate and defense highways by the Wisconsin Department of Transportation and as approved by the appropriate authority of the federal government.13

-(101) Kilowatt (kW) A unit of power equal to 1,000 watts.

-- (102) Land The earth, water, and air, above, below, or on the surface. - (103) Land use As the context indicates (1) the development that has occurred on the land, (2) development that is proposed for the land, or (3) the use permitted for the land under this chapter. - (104) Land use, accessory A land use that is incidental and subordinate to and customarily found with a principal land use.

-13 Commentary: This definition is based on the corresponding definition in s.
-84.31(2), Wis.
+(98) Industrial zoning district A base zoning district established by this chapter that has an "I" followed by a number as its abbreviation (e.g., I-1).
+(99) Interior lot See Lot, interior (100) Interstate highway A highway at any time officially designated as part of the national system of interstate and defense highways by the Wisconsin Department of Transportation and as approved by the appropriate authority of the federal government. К (101) Kilowatt (kW) A unit of power equal to 1,000 watts.
+L (102) Land The earth, water, and air, above, below, or on the surface.
+(103) Land use As the context indicates (1) the development that has occurred on the land, (2) development that is proposed for the land, or (3) the use permitted for the land under this chapter.
+(104) Land use, accessory A land use that is incidental and subordinate to and customarily found with a principal land use.
+(105) Land use, conditional A land use that would not be appropriate generally or without restriction throughout a specified area, but if controlled as to the number, area, location, or relation to the surrounding properties by the imposition of appropriate conditions, could promote the public health, safety, or general welfare.
+Comr nentary: This definition is based on the corresponding definition in s.
+84.31(2).
+Wis.
 Stats.